Nestor the Chronicler

-Traditional historiography has also attributed to him the Primary Chronicle (PVL), the most revered chronicle of Kievan Rus', which earned him the nickname "the Chronicler".
-But several modern scholars have concluded he was not the author, because the Chronicle and known works of Nestor barely align, and frequently contradict each other in terms of style and contents.
-Given the authorship controversy, some scholars prefer calling him Nestor "the Hagiographer", to be identified with the two hagiographies which they do agree that he did write.
+Traditional historiography has long attributed the Primary Chronicle (also known as the Tale of Bygone Years) to Nestor, which originally earned him the title of "the Chronicler."
+However, many modern scholars doubt that he was its primary author.
+Due to this ongoing authorship controversy, some academics prefer to refer to him instead as Nestor the Hagiographer to accurately reflect the two works definitively attributed to him.

 Biography

+According to the Kiev Caves Patericon, Nestor entered the Monastery of the Caves in Kiev as a novice around 1073, when he was 17 years old.
+He received monastic tonsure under Stephen, the successor to Theodosius of Kiev, and was later ordained a hierodeacon.

-In 1073 AD, Nestor was a monk of the Monastery of the Caves in Kiev.
-The only other detail of his life that is reliably known is that he was commissioned with two other monks to find the relics of St. Theodosius of Kiev, a mission which he fulfilled successfully.
+In 1091, Nestor was commissioned with two other monks to find the relics of Theodosius of Kiev, a mission he fulfilled successfully.

 Nestor died around 1114 and was buried in the Near Caves.
-He has been glorified (canonized) as a saint by the Eastern Orthodox Church.
+He was later canonized as a saint by the Eastern Orthodox Church.
 The body of St. Nestor is among the relics preserved in the Kiev Pechersk Lavra.
-His feast day is celebrated on October 27.
-He is also commemorated in common with other saints of the Kiev Caves Lavra on September 28 (Synaxis of the Venerable Fathers of the Kiev Caves) and on the Second Sunday of Great Lent.
+He is commemorated with other saints of the Kiev Caves Lavra on September 28 (Synaxis of the Venerable Fathers of the Kiev Caves) and on the Second Sunday of Great Lent, and his feast day is celebrated on October 27.